Phpcraft/core/README.md

 Finally, you can `require "vendor/autoload.php";` to use Phpcraft's many APIs.

-In addition to the CLI utilities above and the "Who uses Phpcraft?" section below serving up great example code, there's also the [docs](https://phpcraft.de/docs/index.html) and [wiki](https://github.com/timmyrs/Phpcraft/wiki) for you to read.
+In addition to the CLI utilities above and the "Projects using Phpcraft" section below serving up great example code, there's also the [docs](https://phpcraft.de/docs/index.html) and [wiki](https://github.com/timmyrs/Phpcraft/wiki) for you to read.

-## Who uses Phpcraft?
+## Projects using Phpcraft

-Who would be a crazy enough to use a PHP Minecraft library?
-Its author of course!
+- [Phpcraft Server](https://github.com/Phpcraft/server): A server based on Phpcraft's integrated server.

-- [mcverify](https://github.com/timmyrs/mcverify): A simple REST API for linking your users' Minecraft: Java Edition accounts.
+- [mcverify](https://github.com/timmyRS/mcverify): A REST API for linking your users' Minecraft accounts.

 ## Thanks